PromiseTi/sinso-getway-document/docs/Install/quickInstallation.md

 4. Add SINSO nodes

-5. Use T-SINSO as the gas fee for your nodes and their interaction with the Mainnet.
+5. Use SINSO as the gas fee for your nodes and their interaction with the Mainnet.

 6. NAT address